 This can be interpreted as a standard regression formula.
 Empty rows represent reference categories.

 On the last measure (k = 41; Table 5), no overall moderation was found, QM (11) = 6.00, p = .873, but heterogeneity did occur, QE (29) = 214.69, p < .0001.
 The number of players in the game significantly predicted the effects, b = 1.55, p = .047, 95% CI [0.2; 3.07], which would be interpreted as four players eliciting smaller ostracism effects, when compared to three players.
 The significance of this individual predictor should be interpreted carefully, as the omnibus moderation test showed no systematic decrease in heterogeneity.
-Overall, we found no strong evidence for moderation due to study or sample composition.6
+Overall, we found no strong evidence for moderation due to study or sample composition.
+We also conducted individual meta-regressions for each of the structural- and sampling variables.
+These individual analyses yield similar results as the overall analyses.

 Table 5.
 Meta-regression coefficients for composition effects (last measure; k = 41).